On the Sharp Input-Output Analysis of Nonlinear Systems under Adversarial Attacks: Main Theorems and Analysis Outline

 \subsection{Lower Bound}

-In this section, we claim that there is no estimator that can improve the constant bound in Theorem \ref{main} in the worst case. \begin{theorem} Given $\delta\in(0,1]$, suppose that adversarial attacks $w_t$ are designed by an adversary to satisfy $\sigma_w = \bigr(\frac{1}{\rho}\bigr)^{\Omega(\tau \log (T/\delta))}$, where $0<\rho<1$ is the contraction factor of $f$, and $\tau$ is the input memory length.
-Then, there exists a problem instance satisfying Assumptions \ref{lipschitz}, \ref{basis}, \ref{subinputs}, \ref{subattacks}, and \ref{attackprob} that suffers from $\Omega\bigr(\frac{\rho^{\tau}L }{\lambda}\bigr)$ estimation error with probability at least $1-\delta$ for any estimator. \end{theorem} \textit{Proof Sketch. } Consider the case where the approximation error vector $\bm{\epsilon}_t=0$.
+In this section, we claim that there is no estimator that can improve the constant bound in Theorem \ref{main} in the worst case. \begin{theorem} Given $\delta\in(0,1]$, suppose that probabilistic adversarial attacks $w_t$ are designed by an adversary to satisfy $\sigma_w = \bigr(\frac{1}{\rho}\bigr)^{\Omega(\tau \log (T/\delta))}$, where $0<\rho<1$ is the contraction factor of $f$, and $\tau$ is the input memory length.
+Then, there exists a problem instance satisfying Assumptions \ref{lipschitz}, \ref{basis}, \ref{subinputs}, \ref{subattacks}, and \ref{attackprob} that suffers from $\Omega\bigr(\frac{\rho^{\tau}L }{\lambda}\bigr)$ estimation error with probability at least $1-\delta$ for any estimator. \end{theorem} \textit{Proof Sketch. } Consider the case of an approximation tolerance $\bar \epsilon=0$ and a scalar observation $y_t\in \mathbb{R}$.
 Under the attack probability $O(1/\tau)$ in Assumption \ref{attackprob}, the maximum consecutive attack-free length is bounded by $O(\tau \log(T/\delta))$ with probability at least $1-\delta$.
-Then, the adversarial attacks enable the property $x_t \geq 1$ for all $t$ with high probability.
+Then, probabilistic adversarial attacks enable the property $x_t \geq 1$ for all $t$ with high probability.
 This implies that $y_t$ in \eqref{expansion} can be written in two different functions $h_1\neq h_2$ such that

-for all $x_{t-\tau} \geq 1$, which implies that $h_1$ and $h_2$ are not distinguishable under adversarial attacks.
+for all $x_{t-\tau} \geq 1$, which implies that $h_1$ and $h_2$ are not distinguishable under probabilistic adversarial attacks.
 However, the corresponding input-output mappings (see \eqref{expansion2}) will be

 where $x_{t-\tau}$ and the disturbances are set to $0$.
 Choose the functions $h_1$ and $h_2$ to have different function values for \eqref{h1h20}, while satisfying the equation \eqref{h1h2not0} for all $x_{t-\tau}\geq 1$.
 As a result, any estimator may recover either one of the mappings $h_1$ or $h_2$ arbitrarily, given the same observation trajectory $y_0, y_1, \dots, y_{T-1}$.
 In particular, the two expressions in \eqref{h1h20} can differ by $\Omega(\rho^\tau L)$, leading to an estimation error $\Omega(\frac{\rho^\tau L}{\lambda})$.
 The proof details can be found in Appendix \ref{proofd}.